lovell/sharp/docs/index.md

 ### Formats

-This module supports reading JPEG, PNG, WebP, TIFF, OpenSlide, GIF and most other libmagick-supported formats.
+This module supports reading JPEG, PNG, WebP, TIFF, GIF and SVG images.

 Output images can be in JPEG, PNG and WebP formats as well as uncompressed raw pixel data.